Grado

 Palace of the Marquise of Fontela or House of Cienfuegos

-It is an 18th century urban mansion, property of the Marquise of Fontela, consisting of a palace, an exempt chapel and a square with palm trees, recently restored to serve as a Visitor Reception and Information Centre of the Camín Real de La Mesa Region.
+This 18th-century urban mansion, owned by the Marquise of Fontela, forms a complex with its chapel and a square decorated with palm trees.
+Recently restored, it serves as the Visitor Reception and Information Centre for the Camín Real de la Mesa region.

 Ruins of the old wall